volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

-August 4th 2020
+August 21th 2020

-##  Need at least Volumio 2.776 or May not work!
+##  Experimental version for modular_alsa - Do not use!!!

 #	DSP for Volumio (previously Brutefir3)